nhsbsa/nhsbsa-digital-playbook/src/development/coding-securely-personal-data.md

 Considerations

 * Email is insecure
-  * Do you know if the recipient's email provider uses secure transport and storage.?
+  * Do you know if the recipient's email provider uses secure transport and storage?
   * Do you know if the recipient will download the email to a secure location?
   * Some email providers guarantee secure transport and storage when sent internally (e.g. NHS Mail).
 This doesn't guarantee the email is secure once it has been delivered
 * Keep Personal Data to a minimum in emails.